 You must complete the proper claim forms, show proof of employment, and submit the necessary medical records.
 Some claims have up to a dozen back and forth steps with your claims examiner at the Department of Labor.

-A high percentage of our clients come to us after they've been denied.
-While some are final, many could have been avoided, speeding up your claim dramatically.
+Some of our clients come to us after they've been denied.
+While some decisions are final, many could have been avoided.
+Let's talk and see if you should appeal your claim denial.

 We help our clients get their EEOICPA claim approved faster and without all the hassle.
 We'll take care of the claims submission and respond to any questions or requests from the DOL claims examiner.